IngmarBitter/defenders/md/Christ/Christ.Slides.3.DeathSacrificePropitiationRedemption.md

 <p style="font-family: 'EB Garamond', serif; font-style: italic;">"And they sang a new song, saying: 'You are worthy to take the scroll, and to open its seals; for You were slain, and have redeemed us to God by Your blood out of every tribe and tongue and people and nation, and have made us kings and priests to our God; and we shall reign on the earth.'"</p><p style="text-align: right;"> <em>Revelation 5:9–10 (NKJV)</em></p>

 * The vision of Revelation: Christ as the slain Lamb whose blood ransoms people from every nation
+* The redeemed become "kings and priests"
+  * Other manuscripts: 'a kingdom and priests' matching Exodus 19:6 more directly
-* The redeemed become "kings and priests" — fulfilling the frustrated intention of the old covenant (Exodus 19:6: "you shall be for me a priestly kingdom and a holy nation")
+  * Exodus 19:6: "you shall be for me a priestly kingdom and a holy nation"
 * What Israel's apostasy shattered, Christ's redemption restores — on a cosmic, universal scale

 ---